steve3535/gitlab-university/day-2/5-static-website-1.md

    🚨 Common Issues:
-   - If you get a permission error on Unix-like systems, you may need to use `sudo` Great!
-Let me continue with the next section about creating the static website:
+   - If you get a permission error on Unix-like systems, you may need to use `sudo`

 ### Part 2: Creating Your Static Website